University Policies Related to Graduate Assistants Teaching Assistants Teaching Associates and Student Research Assistants - UTDPP1075

 - name of supervisor;

-- information concerning the required TA orientation program and sessions for teaching appointees; and
+- information concerning the required assistantship orientation program and sessions for teaching appointees; and

 - deadline for acceptance.

 If specific information on items 4 and 5 is unavailable at the time of appointment, the information should be furnished in writing no later than the first class day of the semester.
 Specific program, school, and/or department or administrative unit policies, if any, governing Teaching Assistants, Research Assistants, Graduate Assistants and/or Teaching Associates should be communicated in writing.

 Length and Terms of Appointment and Reappointment to Assistantships

-Initial appointments starting in the Fall semester may be for an academic year or for a single semester.
-Initial appointments starting in the Spring or Summer semester will terminate no later than the end of the Summer semester.
+Initial appointments starting in the fall semester may be for an academic year or for a single semester.
+Initial appointments starting in the spring or summer semester will terminate no later than the end of the summer semester.

-Teaching or Research Assistant and Teaching Associate reappointment is not automatic.
+Teaching Assistant, Research Assistant, Graduate Assistant or Teaching Associate reappointment is not automatic.
 Students may be reappointed if it is determined that reappointment is to the benefit of the institution.
 Reappointment may be for an academic year or for a single semester.
 Failure to maintain qualifications for the appointment and/or meet the conditions of service, including performance standards may lead to the termination of an assistantship.

-The maximum duration of assistantship support provided to students pursuing master’s degrees is normally four semesters, whether regular (long) or summer semester.
+The maximum duration of assistantship support provided to students pursuing master's degrees is normally four semesters, whether regular (long) or summer semester.
 An additional semester of support may be provided for qualified students in degree options requiring more than 36 semester credits.
-It is recommended that students confer with their Department Head and/or School Dean to clearly establish/define such limits and other restrictions that may apply.
+It is recommended that students confer with their program, school, or department head and/or School Dean or the administrative supervisor to clearly establish/define such limits and other restrictions that may apply.
 Appointments and reappointments are subject to the availability of funds.

-Subject to the availability of funds and continued reappointment by the Department or School, the maximum period of teaching assistantship support of students enrolled in a doctoral program is 12 semesters, whether regular (long) or summer semester or 100 doctoral level semester hours (whether taken at U. T. Dallas or other public institution in Texas).
-It is strongly recommended that students confer each semester with their Department Head (if applicable) and/or School Dean to clearly establish/define the status of their appointment, the number of doctoral hours of eligibility remaining for the student, and other restrictions that may apply.
+Subject to the availability of funds and continued reappointment by the program, school, or department, the maximum period of teaching assistantship support of students enrolled in a doctoral program is 12 semesters, whether regular (long) or summer semester or 100 doctoral level semester credit hours (whether taken at UT Dallas or another public institution in Texas).
+It is strongly recommended that students confer each semester with their program, school, or department head (if applicable) and/or School Dean to clearly establish/define the status of their appointment, the number of doctoral hours of eligibility remaining for the student, and other restrictions that may apply.

 Conditions of Service

-As conditions of service (appointment and reappointment) the student must:
+As conditions of service (appointment and reappointment) the graduate student must:

-- be in good academic standing with the Department and/or School and the University;
+- be in good academic standing with the program, school, and/or department and the University;

 - be making satisfactory and timely progress toward the appropriate degree;